Basit787/hono-crud/README.md

 ### 1. Setting up environment variables

-Copy contents from `.env.sample` and creaet and add into `.env`
+Copy contents from `.env.sample`, now create and add the copied content in `.env`

 ### 2. Run database

 Run following command ro run the database locally.
+Make sure that docker is installed in your local machine

 ```bash
 docker compose up